 The bar chart and table indicate the risks and volatility of an investment in the portfolio by showing how the portfolio has performed in the past.
 The bar chart shows changes in the performance of the portfolio's Class I shares from calendar year to calendar year.
-The table shows the average annual total returns for Class I and Class II shares of the portfolio over time and compares these returns to the returns of the following indices: ICE Bank of America (BofA) Merrill Lynch U.S. High Yield Index, the portfolio's primary benchmark, and ICE BofA Merrill Lynch All Convertibles Speculative Quality Index, an unmanaged index of high yield U.S. convertible securities.
-The primary benchmark is a broad-based measure of market performance that has characteristics relevant to the portfolio's investment strategies.
+The table shows the average annual total returns for Class I and Class II shares of the portfolio over time and compares these returns to the returns of the Bloomberg Barclays U.S. Universal Index, a broad-based measure of market performance that has characteristics relevant to the portfolio's investment strategies.